-(LU-5) Accommodate retail space in primarily three key areas that are easily accessed and can support such development.
+(LU-5) Accommodate retail space in primarily four key areas that are easily accessed and can support such development.

-- Allow one neighborhood center of approximately 100,000 square feet in the area surrounding the Lane Street/I-85 interchange. - Allow approximately 50,000-75,000 square feet of additional retail that is likely to develop near the Aston Properties' regional retail site. - Direct the remaining neighborhood retail to the NC-49/US-601 intersection mixed-use area, near the existing Food Lion shopping center.
+- Allow one neighborhood center of approximately 100,000 square feet in the area surrounding the Lane Street/I-85 interchange. - Allow approximately 50,000-75,000 square feet of additional retail that is likely to develop near the Aston Properties' regional retail site. - Due to residential development, Central Heights Drive has become a heavily used connector street leading from Zion Church Road to NC-49.
+A small, non-anchored retail center of approximately 15,000-20,000 square feet could be supported at the intersection of Central Heights Drive and NC-49. - Direct the remaining neighborhood retail to the NC-49/US-601 intersection mixed-use area, near the existing Southgate shopping center.

-(LU-6) Accommodate office space in areas where access and visibility required by office tenants is adequate.
+$(LU\mbox{-}6)$ Accommodate office space in areas where access and visibility required by office tenants is adequate.

-- Encourage office development in two of the activity centers identified on the plan. - Multi-tenant office space is most likely to occur at the Lane Street/I-85 interchange because of access, visibility, and proximity to NCRC.
-The Lane Street interchange will likely be used as a gateway to NCRC.
-This area is likely to support approximately half of the forecasted total, or between 200,000 and 250,000 square feet. - Additional multi-tenant office space is likely to locate in areas with the best visibility and access.
-These areas will likely include the potential mixed-use node at the intersection of NC-49 and US-601 and the proposed intersection for the Westside Bypass and NC-49, near the Aston Properties site.
+- Encourage office development in two of the activity centers identified on the plan. - Multi-tenant corporate office space is most likely to gravitate to the I-85/Land Street interchange because of access, visibility, and proximity to NCRC.
+The Lane Street interchange will likely be used as a gateway to NCRC. - Some multi-tenant corporate office space could emerge at the proposed intersection of the Westside Bypass and NC-49, near the Aston Properties site. - Approximately half of the professional office space could be focused at the I-85/Lane Street interchange.
+The remainder of the professional office space will likely locate in the other activity nodes at NC-49 and US-601, and NC-49 and Stough Road.